allen-camille/attack-defense-security-demo/README.md

 # Attack & Defense Security Demo (Flask)

 A small, hands-on demo that contrasts a **vulnerable** and a **secured** Flask application to illustrate how common web vulnerabilities can be exploited and how proper defensive controls mitigate them.

 ## What this repo shows
-- A **vulnerable app** that demonstrates typical unsafe patterns (for educational purposes)
+- A **vulnerable app** that demonstrates typical unsafe patterns (educational purpose)
 - A **secure app** that implements safer patterns (input handling, output encoding, basic hardening)
-- A simple message flow where you can compare behavior side-by-side
+- A simple message flow where behavior can be compared side-by-side

-> ⚠️ **Safety note:** The vulnerable app is intentionally insecure.
-Run locally only (e.g., `127.0.0.1`) and never deploy it to the internet.
+> ⚠️ **Safety note:**
+> The vulnerable app is intentionally insecure.
+Run locally only (e.g. `127.0.0.1`)
+> and never deploy it to the internet.

 ---